kdw9502/UnitySQLiteAsync/README.md

 ## Example
 You can also find example in [sqlite-net Example](https://github.com/praeclarum/sqlite-net#example-time) and [Document](https://github.com/praeclarum/sqlite-net/wiki). you need to replace Task to UniTask, Task.Result to await UniTask.

-To create and use new database, use path with Application.persistentDataPath.
+To create and use new database, __use path with Application.persistentDataPath.__

-To modify prepared database, insert database file in Assets/StreamingAssets and use path with Application.streamingAssetsPath
+To modify prepared database, insert database file in Assets/StreamingAssets and use path with Application.streamingAssetsPath.

 The library contains simple attributes that you can use to control the construction of tables
 ```c#